FINALIST, BOOK EXCELLENCE AWARD, 2023

 - Phillip Lopate

-Thirty-four-year old Heather Siegel is eccentric, artsy, and independent, and she doesn't believe in romantic fairy-tales.
+Thirty-four-year-old Heather Siegel is eccentric, artsy, and independent, and she doesn't believe in romantic fairy-tales.
 At least not until she meets her opposite in Jon, a man of science, logic, and kingly ego.
-She not only falls for the idea of love and "soulmates," she goes one step further.
-Going against the advice of three waves of feminism, she moves to the suburbs of Long Island and invests wholeheartedly in marriage and motherhood.
+Not only does she fall for the idea of love and "soulmates," she goes one step further—she moves to the suburbs of Long Island and invests wholeheartedly in marriage and motherhood.
 Naturally, it doesn’t take long before she finds herself lost and adrift.
 To regain a shred of her old self, she embarks upon a series of quirky and painfully humorous entrepreneurial and health adventures.
 Can you be a stay-at-home mother and still be a feminist?
 Should we believe in the “true love” narrative?
 These are questions posed within this high drama of the mundane, in which (spoiler alert) no murder happens, no affair unfolds, and no death, illness, or trauma is suffered.